Towards crowdsourcing and cooperation in linguistic resources: Crowdsourcing Genres and Cooperation

-\paragraph{Mechanized labor.} Since \textsc{MLab} projects are often deployed on specialized platforms available on the World Wide Web, the main advantage of \textsc{MLab} is its \textit{low difficulty}: cooperative elements may be embedded supplementarily to the annotation process through allowing annotators to join teams and making them participate in the team-based activity.
-In order to cover as much domains as possible, platforms' owners provide only very utilitary and generic interfaces allowing one to answer a questionnaire without exposing them to any domain-specific features.
+Since \textsc{MLab} projects are often deployed on specialized platforms available on the World Wide Web, the main advantage of \textsc{MLab} is its \textit{low difficulty}: cooperative elements may be embedded supplementarily to the annotation process through allowing annotators to join teams and making them participate in the team-based activity.

+In order to cover as much domains as possible, platforms' owners provide only very utilitarian and generic interfaces allowing one to answer a questionnaire without exposing them to any domain-specific features.

 Since \textsc{MLab} participants are often rewarded for their work that may be or may not be interesting for them, the mechanized labor projects have \textit{medium usefulness} and usually \textit{low attractiveness}.